 With this detailed review of TransferWise, you should now have a better understanding of how TransferWise works and if it suits your needs to send money to your loved ones abroad.

 TransferWise is very transparent about their fees and earning model, have fantastic web/mobile apps and provide one of the quickest solutions to send money to India (and anywhere!).

 Having a pick-up location service would be an excellent addition for people whose loved ones don’t hold a bank account in India.

 Another issue I came across while reading through online reviews is: some transfer routes take a bit longer than promised but I am sure over time TransferWise will keep working to make them quicker.

 I say this because a few years ago a UK to India money transfer used to take 1-2 days and now it takes less than 10 minutes.

 If you plan to use TransferWise for sending money to India from the UK, head over to TransferWise now to lock your exchange rate now.

 Apart from the potential problems I have listed above, I am quite happy with TransferWise and can recommend you to give it a try for your next transfer.

 I hope this TransferWise review by Comparism was helpful to you in making an informed decision.

-If you have had any bad experience and or come across Transferwise negative reviews or complaints, please do share your experience in the comments below.
+If you have had any bad experience with TransferWise or come across negative reviews or complaints, please do share your experience in the comments below.